ibm-cloud-docs/resiliency/services/iam.md

 - RPO - time since last backup

 ### Customer disaster recovery
-{: #template-customer-disaster-recovery}
+{: #iam-customer-disaster-recovery}

 When a global service becomes unavailable there is no action that can be taken by a customer to resolve the issue.
 [Create a support case](https://cloud.ibm.com/docs/account?topic=account-open-case&interface=ui)

 In the event that data is corrupted the data must be recreated.
-See [customer disaster planning](#template-customer disaster-recovery) to restore the corrupted data.
+See [customer disaster planning](#iam-customer disaster-recovery) to restore the corrupted data.

 ## IBM disaster recovery
-{: #template-ibm-disaster-recovery}
+{: #iam-ibm-disaster-recovery}

 ### IBM recovery from global platform failure
-{: #template-ibm-recovery-from-global-platform-failure}
+{: #iam-ibm-recovery-from-global-platform-failure}

 After a global platform failure IBM will attempt to restore the data from the last state in internal persistent storage.
 - RTO - TODO
 - RPO - TODO

-It may not be possible for IBM to restore all state, and it will be required for the customer restore the database - see [customer disaster recovery](#template-customer-disaster-recovery)
+It may not be possible for IBM to restore all state, and it will be required for the customer restore the database - see [customer disaster recovery](#iam-customer-disaster-recovery)

 ## IBM Service Maintenance
-{: #template-ibm-service-maintenance}
+{: #iam-ibm-service-maintenance}

 All upgrades follow the IBM service best practices and have a recovery plan and rollback process in-place.
 Regular upgrades for new features and maintenance occur as part of normal operations.
 Such maintenance can occasionally cause short interruption intervals that will be handled by [client availability retry logic](/docs/doesnotexist) within client applications.
 Changes are initially rolled out sequentially on a region-by-region basis.